k2p-ed/easy-ducks/README.md

 })
 ```

+Since `fetch` is used by default, you only need to explicitly provide the `fetch` plugin if you want to pass it a custom configuration object.

+Notes:
-Note: If you're using the `axios` plugin, you must have `axios` installed as a package dependency.
+- If you're using the `axios` plugin, you must have `axios` installed as a package dependency.
+- If you're using `fetch`, query params must be included directly in the `path` string.

 ### Writing Plugins